American Music Awards

-The American Music Awards (AMAs) is an annual American music awards show, generally held in the fall, created by Dick Clark in 1973 for ABC when the network's contract to air the Grammy Awards expired, and currently produced by Dick Clark Productions.
-From 1973 to 2005, both the winners and the nominations were selected by members of the music industry, based on commercial performance, such as sales and airplay.
-Since 2006, winners have been determined by a poll of the public and fans, who can vote through the AMAs website.
+The American Music Awards (AMAs) is an annual American music awards show produced by Dick Clark Productions since 1974.
+Nominees are selected on commercial performance such as sales and airplay.
+Winners are determined by a poll of the public and fans who vote through the AMAs website.

-History and overview
+The event originally aired on ABC after the network's contract to air the Grammy Awards expired.
+After the 2022 ceremony, when ABC's rights to broadcast the ceremony expired, the American Music Awards were put on hiatus.
+In March 2024, it was announced that the AMAs would move to CBS as part of a deal with its rights to broadcast the now DCP-owned Golden Globe Awards.
+The event remained on hiatus for 2024, with CBS airing a 50th anniversary special in October 6, ahead of a 2025 return, which was held on May 26, and hosted by Jennifer Lopez.

 Conception

 The AMAs was created by Dick Clark in 1973 to compete with the Grammy Awards after the move of that year's show to Nashville, Tennessee led to CBS (which has broadcast all Grammy Award shows since then) picking up the Grammy telecasts after its first two in 1971 and 1972 were broadcast on ABC.
 In 2014, American network Telemundo acquired the rights to produce a Spanish-language version of the American Music Awards and launched the Latin American Music Awards in 2015.

-From 1973 to 2005, both the winners and the nominations were selected by members of the music industry, based on commercial performance, such as sales and airplay.
-Since 2006, winners have been determined by a poll of the public and fans, who can vote through the AMAs website, while nominations have remained based on sales, airplay, now including activity on social networks, and video viewing.
-Before 2010, had nominations based only on sales and airplay and nominated every work, even if old.
+Nominations are selected based on commercial performance, such as sales and airplay.
+Winners have been determined by a poll of the public and fans, who can vote through the AMAs website, while nominations have remained based on sales, airplay, now including activity on social networks, and video viewing.
+Before 2010, nominations were based only on sales and airplay and nominated every work, even if old.
 The Grammys have nominations based on vote of the Academy and only nominate a work from their eligibility period that changes often.

 The award statuette is manufactured by New York firm Society Awards.